merklejerk/wacom-profile-daemon/README.md

 # Installation
 All you need is a copy of the `wacom-profile-daemon.py` file.
 Put it anywhere you like and make it executable.
-The script requires python3 and [`xsetwacom`](http://linuxwacom.sourceforge.net/wiki/index.php/Tablet_Configuration)
+The script requires python3, `xprop` (xorg-apps), and [`xsetwacom`](http://linuxwacom.sourceforge.net/wiki/index.php/Tablet_Configuration)
-(libwacom) to be installed to your environment.
+(xf86-input-wacom) to be installed to your environment.
 It will help to familiarize yourself with the [`xsetwacom`](http://linuxwacom.sourceforge.net/wiki/index.php/Tablet_Configuration) command when creating a configuration.

 A sample configuration file (`sample-config.json`) is also provided.